Classic desserts like this vegan panna cotta and creme caramel are some of my favorite desserts!

 - Add the cornstarch and agar agar powder to a small bowl with 4 tablespoons of the soya milk and stir well.
 Set aside.
 If using a whole vanilla pod, slice it down the middle and scrape out the seeds.

-- Add the remaining soya milk and caster sugar to a saucepan on a medium heat and stir for a couple of minutes until the sugar has dissolved.
+- Add the remaining soy milk and caster sugar to a saucepan on medium heat and stir for a couple of minutes until the sugar has dissolved.
 Add the coconut cream, vanilla bean paste (or vanilla pod with the scraped out seeds), and salt to the saucepan and continue to heat until simmering.

-- Add the cornflour paste to the saucepan and simmer for another 3-4 minutes, whilst continuously whisking to ensure that it does not burn to the bottom of the pan.
+- Add the cornstarch paste to the saucepan and simmer for another 3-4 minutes, whilst continuously whisking to ensure that it does not burn to the bottom of the pan.
 The mixture will thicken to a runny custard consistency.

 - Pass the mixture through a sieve and distribute it between 4 silicone moulds, or add to serving jars.
 Allow them to cool to room temperature for about 15 minutes before transferring to the fridge to set for 2 hours.

 - Meanwhile follow the instructions to prepare the strawberry coulis.
 When the panna cotta have set, remove them from their moulds by very gently pushing in the edges of the silicone mould, they should pop out after a little coaxing.